 A project is usually a goal set for a stipulated amount of time, one with a defined start date and a stringent deadline.
 It is a tactical process that takes into account budget and resource constraints in its execution.

-Projects have short term operational goals like managing a project within the estimated budget or completing a task using the assigned resources.
-Programs, on the other hand, have long term goals pertaining to business and operations like improving a firm’s business strategies or generating higher revenue.
+Projects have short-term operational goals like managing a project within the estimated budget or completing a task using the assigned resources.
+Programs, on the other hand, have long-term goals pertaining to business and operations, like improving a firm’s business strategies or generating higher revenue.

 Project Manager vs Program Manager: Roles and Responsibilities

-Project managers are responsible for leading specific, immediate tasks projects that serve a company’s small-term goals.
+Project managers are responsible for leading specific, immediate tasks and projects that serve a company’s small-term goals.
 This involves planning, coordination, resource allocation, and the ultimate execution of the project.
 Their job is to focus on the timely delivery of projects using the assigned resources and budgets.

 A project manager usually reports to a program manager.

 A program manager is responsible for the broader goals and visions of a company.
 They are tasked with strategizing overarching missions for a company based on government standards and market shifts.
 Program managers directly influence a company’s finances and business practices.